Goncalves2525/Jobs4U-Talent-Acquisition-Management-System/docs/Sprint B/us_1002/readme.md

 ### 4.4.
 Tests

-Include here the main tests used to validate the functionality.
-Focus on how they relate to the acceptance criteria.

 **Test 1:** *Verifies that it is not possible to register a job opening that is already registered*

 **Refers to Acceptance Criteria:** G002.1